 While an apprentice artist with the Santa Fe Opera, he debuted as the Vicar in Albert Herring and Count Dominik in Arabella.
 He sang his first performances of Figaro in Il barbiere di Siviglia as a member of San Francisco Opera’s Merola Program in addition to an excerpt of J. Robert Oppenheimer in Adams’ Doctor Atomic.
 He has also performed with Oper Halle, the Chautauqua Opera, Spoleto Festival U.S.A., the Steans Institute of Music at the Ravinia Festival, City Center Encores!, Opera Saratoga, and the Ohio Light Opera.

-Michie has collaborated with numerous important conductors including Sir Andrew Davis, James Conlon, Ulf Schirmer, Frédéric Chaslin, Jonathan Darlington, Lidiya Yankovskaya, Giedrė Šlekytė, Matthias Foremny, David Reiland, Andrea Sanguineti, Ramón Tebar, Gary Thor Wedow, and Christoph Gedschold, among others.
-Significant directors with whom he has worked include Stephen Wadsworth, Deborah Warner, Francesca Zambello, Rolando Villazón, Katharina Thoma, Michiel Dijkema, Christian von Götz, Balázs Kovalik, Lindy Hume, Paul Curran, Renaud Doucet, Martin Lyngbo, and Anthony Pilavachi, to name a few.
+Michie has collaborated with well-known conductors including James Conlon, Ulf Schirmer, Sir Andrew Davis, Frédéric Chaslin, Jonathan Darlington, Lidiya Yankovskaya, Giedrė Šlekytė, David Reiland, Andrea Sanguineti, Ramón Tebar, Gary Thor Wedow, and Christoph Gedschold.
+Significant directors with whom he has worked include Stephen Wadsworth, Deborah Warner, Francesca Zambello, Rolando Villazón, Katharina Thoma, Michiel Dijkema, Christian von Götz, Balázs Kovalik, Lindy Hume, Paul Curran, Renaud Doucet, Martin Lyngbo, and Anthony Pilavachi.

 Jonathan Michie’s Website